m2osw/prinbee/doc/CACHE.md

 ## GET Cache

-Whenever we load data, we cache a lot of the tables blocks to find our way to the actual data.
+Whenever we load data, we cache a lot of the table blocks to find our way to the actual data.
 Remember that for each key we may need quite a few blocks (root, each level from the index, the data block, and if in use the indirect index level).